 I also wanted to check if I could get some cheap used books.
 But it turned out to be much more expensive than it is in my favorite use book shop, Emmaüs.
 In Emmaüs, I can get plenty of books for about 1 CHF.
 In the U.S. I did not find anything under 2 CHF and several books were more than 3 or 4 CHF.
 I may not have been to the cheapest book shop.

 September 2018 was definitely too expensive.
 We spent more than 6000 CHF this month.
 As said before, the biggest expenses are the plane tickets and the car repairs.
 And this month, we had to pay the quarterly bill for the power.
 This is about 250 CHF that goes out as well.
 But we had other unexpected expenses.
 We bought things for Chinese acquaintances.
 They will reimburse later.
 But for now, that is still 200 CHF out of the budget.
 And we had to replace our coffee machine.

 Let’s now see the detailed breakdown of the month:

 - Transportation: 917.30 CHF: Much higher than average.
 This is mainly because of the 800 CHF car repair.

 - Communications: 99 CHF: Average

 - Personal: 2254.09 CHF: Above average.
 Because of the plane tickets.

 - Food: 204.15 CHF: Below average.
-We could use a lot from garden and freezer.
-And I spent 10 days in United States with almost everything paid.
+We have been able to use a lot from the garden and freezer.
+And I spent 10 days in the United States with almost everything paid.

 - Apartment: 1496 CHF: Above average because of the power bill.